apache/jackrabbit-oak/oak-http/README.md

 The `jcr:primaryType` property needs to currently be included to avoid JCR constraint violations.
 The intention is to automatically infer the value if not explicitly included.
-Note also how the first colon needs to be escaped on the command line to prevent httpie from interpreting te argument as an extra HTTP header.
+Note also how the first colon needs to be escaped on the command line to prevent httpie from interpreting the argument as an extra HTTP header.

 The posted content is stored in the repository and is now accessible: